optimisticnpc/return-to-earth/README.md

 # Return to Earth
 - Return to Earth is a space themed escape room game utilising the OpenAI API to run a GPT powered Game Master.
 The game was a team project created for the course SOFTENG 206.

+** Note: Game is currently broken due to changes in the OpenAI API **

 ## To setup OpenAI's API
 - In the root of the project (i.e., the same level where `pom.xml` is located) open the file named `apiproxy.config`